 Bus No.559 connects Suvarnabhumi Airport to Future Park Rangsit via Dream World - Ek Prathum Hospital - Future Park Rangsit.

-For longer journeys and getting to some other cities the following bus services run from the Ordinary Bus Terminal.
+and getting to some other cities the following bus services run from the Ordinary Bus Terminal.

 339 – Laem Chabang – Pattaya

 888 – Pattaya

 825 – Nong Khai via Khon Khaen and Udon Thani

 9905 – Expressway bus to Pattaya and Jomtien

 9906 – Expressway bus to Rayong